 Obama Passes HARP 1.0 and HARP 2.0... and now HARP 3.0 Mortgage Refinance Programs?

-January 2014 Update: There is still no HARP 3; however, there is some speculation that the new director of the FHFA, Mr. Mel Watt, will more aggressively push for a HARP 3 program.
-Many of Watt's proposals are similar to ones proposed by President Obama in his #myrefi mass refinance program.
+In a previous update from January 2014, we mentioned that there was hope that the new director of the FHFA, Mr. Mel Watt, will more aggressively push for a HARP 3 program.
+Many of Watt's proposals were similar to ones proposed by President Obama in his #myrefi mass refinance program.

 Are you underwater?
 Even with rising home prices, there are still millions of homeowners who can’t refinance.
 The HARP 2 program was announced in October 2011, and rolled out in March 2012.
 Since then, there have been many ideas floated, but no substantial HARP 3 program has been implemented.

 The two main problems with the existing HARP refinance program are that: